-The Authority's federal capital grants are subject to financial and compliance audits by the United States Environmental Protection Agency, the grantor, or its representatives.
+The Authority's federal capital grants are subject to financial and compliance audits by the U.S Environmental Protection Agency, the grantor, or its representatives.
 The Authority's management does not expect that the results of these audits will have a material adverse effect on the accompanying financial statements, as this has been the case since fiscal year 2001.
-As result the Authority no longer maintains the reserve for grant revenues.
+As a result, the Authority no longer maintains the reserve for grant revenues.